FREE FLIGHT & SPACE MODELLING NATIONAL CHAMPIONSHIPS 2018

 The Space Modelling competitions are administered by FAIR, and comprise 6 classes, all to FAI international specifications, reflecting the spectrum of model rocketry from Scale to Boost Gliders, and including Duration, Payload and Altitude competitions.
 The overall Champion from these classes will win the Baikonur Cup.

 Once again, we welcome SAM 35 to the FF Nationals.
-SAM 35 will be organising their own Gala within the FFNationals framework with classes to suit most Vintage tastes.
+SAM 35 will be organising their own Gala within the FF Nationals framework with classes to suit most Vintage tastes.
 Entry to these classes is via the official FF Nationals entry form.
-Further details of the SAM 35 classes, a detailed programme and the rules, can be obtained from email@example.com and www.sam35.org/rules
+Further details of the SAM 35 classes and the rules, can be obtained from email@example.com http://www.sam35.org/rules

 BMFA Competition Rules